FormidableLabs/freactal/README.md

 If you were looking closely, you may have noticed we already did something like that already when we invoked `setPostsPending`.

-Whether you are invoking an effect from your UI code or from another effect, you can pass arguments directly with the invokation.
+Whether you are invoking an effect from your UI code or from another effect, you can pass arguments directly with the invocation.
 Those arguments will show up after the `effects` argument in your effect definition.

 Here's an example: